 This is an expression for talking about time loosely.
 "The next week or so" means "about the next week".
-It could be in 5 days, in 10 days, etc. For example:
+It could be in 5 days, in 10 days, etc.

 This is one of the best songs I think I've heard in the last decade or so.